 systemctl restart apache2

-cerbot to obtain a free SSL certificate from LetsEncrypt.
+cerbot to obtain a free TLS certificate from LetsEncrypt.
 You installed it earlier as part of the

 python-certbot-apache package.
 Time to set that up.